Updated Tips in the Ever-changing Travel Landscape

 Ok!
 Now for the delicate topic of how to pay for things.
 Remember, these are merely suggestions.
 Do what you feel most comfortable doing!
 I have found that it is best not to exchange a lot of money before you go overseas, the last thing you want to do is overpay for currency exchange or have large sums of cash on your person.
 You will probably want/need a little Euro on hand when you get to Europe so bringing 100 Euro or so is perfect (this will depend on your plans upon arrival), you may have to notify your bank in advance, they usually don’t have Euro laying around.

-The next thing to do is get an ATM Card.
-You will want to check with your bank and find out what the fees are, and if the card with work overseas.
+The next thing to do is bring an ATM Card.
+You’ll want to check with your bank and find out what the fees are, and if the card with work overseas.
 You should notify them of where you are traveling and the dates.
 You may find a bank that has no ATM charges, this way, you can hit the ATM machine upon your arrival and have some cash on hand; also be aware of the exchange rate!
 If you take out 20 Euro, that is MORE than $20 and you don’t want to overdraw your bank account.
 The ATM fee is also per transaction so keep that in mind when withdrawing money.
 In the past, I have actually brought along 2 cards to 2 different accounts just to be safe, in case one doesn’t work for some reason.

 Credit cards are the same story, they will work almost anywhere but make sure you notify your bank and also try to search for a bank that doesn’t charge you international fees.
 Capital One is one of those and there are many others.
 Again, remember you will have to notify the bank of your travel plans or you will likely trigger a fraud alert on your card rendering it unusable.
 This can often be done online but I prefer to speak to someone on the phone.